-Exercise allows your dog to burn off excess energy and to interact with the world.
-If your dog does not get enough exercise, its energy levels buildup, and with no interaction with the world, so does frustration.
+Exercise allows your dog to burn off excess energy and interact with the world.
+If your dog does not get enough exercise, its energy levels build up, and with no interaction with the world, so does frustration.

-One of the easiest ways for dogs to express their frustration is through barking, so it is not surprising that Shih Tzus that do not get regular exercise can be problem barkers.
+One of the easiest ways dogs express their frustration is through barking, so it is not surprising that Shih Tzus, who Shih Tzus that do not get regular exercise, can be problem barkers.

 Lack of Attention

-Our dogs require our attention, but sometimes we mistakenly give our dogs too much attention; this may not seem like a terrible thing, pampering your small dog’s every need can give them the impression that they are the center of the universe.
-This type of thinking becomes a genuine problem when you cannot provide your dog with your full attention.
-In fact, this situation often leads to chronic barking problems!
+Our dogs require our attention, but sometimes we mistakenly give them too much attention; this may not seem like a terrible thing, but pampering your small dog’s every need can give them the impression that they are the center of the universe.
+This thinking becomes a genuine problem when you cannot share your dog your full attention.
+This situation often leads to chronic barking problems!

-Lastly, socialization plays a vital role in how our dogs behave around others.
+Lastly, socialization is vital in how our dogs behave around others.
 If we fail to socialize our dogs properly, we cannot be surprised when they respond to unfamiliar stimuli with barking or, in some cases, – chronic yapping!